awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-java-filters.md

 For example, you might have a single application serving requests to three subdomains– `www.example.com`, `api.example.com`, and `static.example.com`\.
 You can use a dynamic naming strategy with the pattern `*.example.com` to identify segments for each subdomain with a different name, resulting in three service nodes on the service map\.
 If your application receives requests with a hostname that doesn't match the pattern, you will see a fourth node on the service map with a fallback name that you specify\.

 To use the same name for all request segments, specify the name of your application when you initialize the servlet filter, as shown in [the previous section](#xray-sdk-java-filters-tomcat)\.
-This has the same effect as creating a [FixedSegmentNamingStrategy](https://docs.aws.amazon.com/xray-sdk-for-java/latest/javadoc/com/amazonaws/xray/strategy/FixedSegmentNamingStrategy.html) and passing it to [https://docs.aws.amazon.com/xray-sdk-for-java/latest/javadoc/com/amazonaws/xray/javax/servlet/AWSXRayServletFilter.html](https://docs.aws.amazon.com/xray-sdk-for-java/latest/javadoc/com/amazonaws/xray/javax/servlet/AWSXRayServletFilter.html) constructor\.
+This has the same effect as creating a fixed [SegmentNamingStrategy](https://docs.aws.amazon.com/xray-sdk-for-java/latest/javadoc/com/amazonaws/xray/strategy/SegmentNamingStrategy.html) by calling `SegmentNamingStrategy.fixed()` and passing it to the [https://docs.aws.amazon.com/xray-sdk-for-java/latest/javadoc/com/amazonaws/xray/javax/servlet/AWSXRayServletFilter.html](https://docs.aws.amazon.com/xray-sdk-for-java/latest/javadoc/com/amazonaws/xray/javax/servlet/AWSXRayServletFilter.html) constructor\.

 **Note**
 You can override the default service name that you define in code with the `AWS_XRAY_TRACING_NAME` [environment variable](xray-sdk-java-configuration.md#xray-sdk-java-configuration-envvars)\.